drpt78/subdivision/README.md

 Pictures are suitable even for younger kids and can be used in any book for *free*.
 No parental guidance needed.

-If you are a Windows user, private company or goverment (if you engage in wars), please donate.
+If you are a Windows user, private company or goverment (if you engage in wars), please donate instead.